loran-code/VisApplication/README.md

 ## Unified Modeling Language (UML) Design

+> Author's Note
+>
+> Please be aware that the UML diagrams may evolve during the development process.
+> The purpose of this stage is to acquire a broad understanding of the application's architecture.
+> Engaging with these diagrams could potentially reveal insights and considerations that were not initially apparent.

 If you want to learn more about the different type of UML diagrams visit the [blog at creately.com](https://creately.com/blog/diagrams/uml-diagram-types-examples/)

 ### Structure Diagrams